matthewslouismarie/lm-web-framework/README.md

 # lm-web-framework
-A very simple web framework, that doesn’t require a ridiculous amount of PHP dependencies, extensions, and Linux packages.
+Lightweight web framework that doesn’t require tons of dependencies and keeps you in control.